vippsas/vipps-developers/settlements/sftp-report-service/readme.md

 #### How to set up users for connecting to the SFTP server

-1. Login to https://portal.vipps.no and click “profil” under organization name
+1. Login to https://portal.vipps.no and click “Bedriftsinfo” under Bedrift and Organization name.

 ![alt text](images/01_velg_profil.png "Velg profil")

-2. Find the small hyperlink text under [+ Ny bruker] to add users for SFTP-access.
+2. Find and click the small hyperlink text under the information to add users for SFTP-access.

 ![alt text](images/02_SFTP_tilgang.png "lag tilgang")